By Andrew Cameron and Graham Williamson

 IGA systems provide additional functionality beyond standard IAM systems.
 In particular, they help organizations meet compliance requirements and enable them to audit access for compliance reporting.
 They also automate workflows for tasks such as access approvals and provisioning/deprovisioning.

-The business rules that tie these elements together are generally referred to as the Identity Lifecycle.
-In the Identity Lifecycle, an identity is created that defines who or what (human or non-human) needs access to a protected resource.
-Every stage of the Identity Lifecycle sees the activities of the identity managed to ensure business rules are enforced according to the identity and security rules of the enterprise.
+The business rules that tie these elements together are generally referred to as the identity lifecycle.3 In the identity lifecycle, an identity is created that defines who or what (human or non-human) needs access to a protected resource.
+Every stage of the identity lifecycle sees the activities of the identity managed to ensure business rules are enforced according to the identity and security rules of the enterprise.

 IGA System Components